anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 Unfortunately, just monitoring the system's health won't be enough to capture the underlying issues with our model.
 So, naturally, the next layer of metrics to monitor involves the model's performance.
 These could be quantitative evaluation metrics that we used during model evaluation (accuracy, precision, f1, etc.) but also key business metrics that the model influences (ROI, click rate, etc.).

 It's usually never enough to just analyze the cumulative performance metrics across the entire span of time since the model has been deployed.
 Instead, we should also inspect performance across a period of time that's significant for our application (ex. daily).
 These sliding metrics might be more indicative of our system's health and we might be able to identify issues faster by not obscuring them with historical data.
-Cumulative and sliding metrics are often referred to as rolling and window metrics but the former pair is much more intuitive (initially coined [here](https://www.oreilly.com/library/view/designing-machine-learning/9781098107956/){:target="_blank"}).

 > All the code accompanying this lesson can be found in this [notebook](https://colab.research.google.com/github/GokuMohandas/mlops-course/blob/main/notebooks/monitoring.ipynb){:target="_blank"}.